For Tilray Inc. [TLRY], Analyst sees a rise to $25. What next?

 Tilray executives will host a conference call and live audio webcast to discuss these results at 8:30 am Eastern Time, details of which are provided below.

-The results of the trading session contributed to over 14798084 shares changing hands.
-Over the past one week, the price volatility of Tilray Inc. stands at 4.59% while the volatility over the past one month is 4.81%.
+It opened the trading session at $11.02, the shares rose to $11.11 and dropped to $10.68, the range by which the price of stock traded the whole day.
+The daily chart for TLRY points out that the company has recorded -49.20% loss over the past six months.
+However, it is still -128.03% lower than its most recent low trading price.

-The market cap for TLRY stock reached $5.65 billion, with 446.16 million shares outstanding and 429.99 million shares in the current float.
-Compared to the average trading volume of 18.36M shares, TLRY reached a trading volume of 14798084 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 18.22M shares, TLRY reached to a volume of 14843195 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TLRY shares is $17.39 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TLRY stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.